 19. Marketing Automation

 Marketing divisions have benefitted so much from AI so far, and there is great faith placed in AI within this industry for good reason.
-Fifty-five percent of marketers are sure AI will have a greater impact in their field than social media has.
+Fifty-five percent of marketers are sure AI will have a greater impact in their field that social media has.
 What a statement.

 Marketing automation allows companies to improve engagement and increase efficiency to grow revenue faster.
 It uses software to automate customer segmentation, customer data integration, and campaign management, and streamlines repetitive tasks, allowing strategic minds to get back to doing what they do best.